Omar-p/learning-notes/networking.md

   in oct 2014 POODLE attack released, which allow decrypting ssl 3.0 traffic.
       DigCert [GeoTrust, Verisign, Thawte] -> 19.4%
 --
- TLS / SSL versions
+- TLS / SSL versions
-  SSL v1.0 1994
+  - SSL v1.0 1994
     - Developed by netscape
     - never publicly released
     - full of flaws
-  SSL v2.0 1995
+  - SSL v2.0 1995
     - Developed by netscape
     - Complete redesign of SSL v1.0
     - Still full of flaws
-  SSL v3.0 1996
+  - SSL v3.0 1996
     - Developed by netscape
     - Complete redesign of SSL v2.0
     - foundation of TLS versions we use today [SSLv3.1 -- TLSv1.0, SSLv3.2 -- TLSv1.1..]
-    -- new features
+    - new features
       - introduce concept of certificate chains [a way to scale the world of ssl]
       - Added Compression capability [vulunabilities have found in it so no use this feature]
       - Optional Support for additional Key exchanges
         - SSL v1.0 and v2.0 only supported RSA Key Exchange
       - Preominant version of SSL through ~2014.
         - Insecure as of ~oct 2014 due to POODLE attack

-  TLS 1.0 add minor change to SSL 3.0 so it become SSL 3.1.
+  - TLS 1.0 add minor change to SSL 3.0 so it become SSL 3.1.
     - HMAC Support
     - Required support for additional key exchanges
     * Major vulnerability: BEAST (attack on CBC cipher)
       - Mitigated in most modern browser.

-  TLS 1.1
+  - TLS 1.1
     - similar to TLS 1.0
       - formally deprecated "EXPORT grade" ciphers.
       - protection against CBC attacks (i.g., BEAST)

-  TLS 1.0 and 1.1 deprecated MARCH 2021
+  - TLS 1.0 and 1.1 deprecated MARCH 2021

-  TLS 1.2
+  - TLS 1.2
     - Improve security of key generation.
-    - intriduced support for AEAD ciphers
+    - introduced support for AEAD ciphers
       - Authenticated Encryption with Associated Data. prior AEAD we do authentication in one step so if it a weak implementation of it. it will afffect the encryption. with AEAD we do both in one step so one weak don't compromise the other.
+    - replaced MD5 and SHA-1 with SHA-256

-  TLS 1.3 [some changes] 2018:
+  - TLS 1.3 [some changes] 2018:
     - shorter handshake (2 messages vs 5+)
     - 0-RTT(round trip time) Resumption.
       - u can resume prior tls session and send the first byte of encrypted data in the